DevExpress/dotnet-eud/interface-elements-for-desktop/articles/report-designer/report-designer-for-winforms/use-report-elements/use-cross-tabs/layout-options.md

 ![](../../../../../images/eurd-win-cross-tab-print-options-properties-window.png)

 * **Print Layout**
-    Specifies how to print the Cross Tab content that does not fit on one page:
+    Specifies how to print the Cross Tab content that does not fit the page's width:
     * on the next page (**Across Only**);
     * on the same page below the previous content (**Across Then Down**).